JOAL2018/JOALPay/Tutorial.md

 Removed:E4021512-_-YQ85VZCZ-_-Jeff-_-18-_-08888888888-_-Employee-_-M
 ```
 Just enter their username and then password when prompted and the employee will no longer be on the system<br/>
-To check they are gone use :
+To check they are gone, use :
 ```python
 j.view()
 ```